Buy the Best Protein Sources You Can Afford !

 Eggs have been shown in a large meta-analysis of the best studies not to increase cardiovascular disease risk if you eat one or two every day!
-The studies actually showed a risk of .9 for those eating one egg daily which means you were 10 % less likely to get heart disease by eating an egg every day compared with those who did not.
+The studies actually showed you were 10 % less likely to get heart disease by eating an egg every day compared with those who did not.
 There was a recent study showing an increased cardiovascular disease risk with egg consumption but in my opinion it was poorly designed.
 They included eating foods containing eggs such as cookies, cakes and ice cream in the egg servings per week.
 I am certain that eating a donut is not the same as eating an egg when it comes to your health!

 I eat eggs nearly every day.
 I buy the best quality eggs I can afford.
 I will buy cage free eggs or get organic eggs when on sale.
 I also look for local sources of eggs in the summer at farm markets.
 I believe the fats in these eggs are healthier.
 The hens are fed better ingredients in their diet.
 We are what we eat and what they ate.

 I am not recommending that you eat more red and processed meats.
 In Mediterranean countries they don’t eat much red meat except perhaps lamb.They have more fish.
 In Japan, they eat mostly vegetables, rice and fish.They are healthier and live longer in these countries compared with the U.S.